prefrontalcortex/glTF/specification/2.0/PropertiesReference.md

 <a name="reference-channel"></a>
 # Channel

 Targets an animation's sampler at a node's property.
+Not implemented in codebase.

 **Properties**